Divine providence: Jewish

+Christian

 Roman Catholic

 Augustine of Hippo is often associated with the doctrine of divine providence in the Latin West.
 Augustine held that the universe is under the continuous control and unifying governance of a single Supreme Being, since God's governance takes place over a vast multitude of relatively independent individuals differing in nature, function, and end.

 Christian teaching on Providence in the High Middle Ages was most fully developed by Thomas Aquinas in the Summa Theologica.
 The concept of providence as care exercised by God over the universe, his foresight and care for its future is extensively developed and explained both by Aquinas himself and modern Thomists.
 One of the foremost modern Thomists, Dominican father Reginald Garrigou-Lagrange, wrote a study of providence entitled Providence: God's loving care for men and the need for confidence in Almighty God.
 In it, he presents and solves, according to Catholic doctrine, the most difficult issues as related to Providence.

-However, Jean Pierre de Caussade (7 March 1675 – 8 December 1751) was a French Jesuit priest and writer.
-He is especially known for the work ascribed to him known as Abandonment to Divine Providence, and also his work with the Nuns of the Visitation in Nancy, France.
+Jean Pierre de Caussade (7 March 1675 – 8 December 1751), a French Jesuit priest and writer, is known for the work ascribed to him known as Abandonment to Divine Providence.